VFA-86: 2020s

 An F-35C Lightning II from the "Sidewinders" of Strike Fighter Squadron (VFA) 86 performs a touch and go on the flight deck of the aircraft carrier USS Nimitz (CVN 68) in the Pacific Ocean, July 26, 2024.

 In 2022, it was announced that the squadron will transition to the F-35C Lightning II in 2023.
 According to the Commanding Officer of VFA-86 at the time, Commander Daniel Krause, the squadron was still on track for its “exciting transition” to the F-35C as of 22 April 2023.
-Between 28 May 2023 and 13 November 2023, the official U.S. Navy page description of the squadron changed from "VFA-86 is an F/A-18E Super Hornet strike fighter squadron attached to Carrier Air Wing (CVW) 7" to "VFA-86 is an F-35C Lighting II strike fighter squadron attached to Joint Strike Fighter Wing Pacific" signaling that the transition had been completed.
+Between 28 May 2023 and 13 November 2023, the official U.S. Navy page description of the squadron changed from "VFA-86 is an F/A-18E Super Hornet strike fighter squadron attached to Carrier Air Wing (CVW) 7" to "VFA-86 is an F-35C Lightning II strike fighter squadron attached to Joint Strike Fighter Wing Pacific" signaling that the transition had been completed.
 In late June 2025, the squadron had been reassigned to Carrier Air Wing 11.